clivialu/clivialu/README.md

 ### Selected Projects
 ## ABDC A Level
 - **Lu, J., Yu, D., Mahmoudian, F., Nazari, J. A., & Herremans, I. M. (2024).
 The influence of board interlocks and sustainability experience on transparent sustainability disclosure**
   _Business Strategy and the Environment, 33(5)_
-  (ABDC A, Impact factor 13.30)
+  _(ABDC A; Impact factor 13.30)_
   One- or two-sentence plain-language summary of what you studied and why it matters.
   👉 [Project repo](https://github.com/clivialu/your-project-2) · [Paper](https://doi.org/10.1002/bse.3678)

 - **Lu, J., & Herremans, I. M. (2019).Board Gender Diversity and Environmental Performance:An Industries Perspective**